roxey804/Titin_Bioinformatics/README.md

 Titin is a giant muscle protein, the largest protein in the human body! (over 4 MDa in size).
 Amongst many others it comtains 132 fibronectin type 3 (Fn-3) domains, many of which have very similar amino acid sequences.

-The 20 essential amino acids can be described in a one letter code:
+The 20 essential amino acids can be described by a one letter code:

 G		Glycine		Gly									P		Proline		Pro
 A		Alanine		Ala									V		Valine		Val